MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 > [!div class="checklist"]
 >
 > - **Cluster nodes architecture:** Use the [Azure Stack HCI Solution Catalog](https://aka.ms/azurestackhcicatalog/#/catalog) to gain knowledge and understanding of latest hardware OEM innovations for Azure Stack HCI cluster deployments, consider using the Premium Solutions offerings to benefit from additional integration and turn-key deployment capabilities.
-> - **Cluster nodes architecture:** Size Azure Stack HCI clusters appropriately using the workload capacity, performance and resiliency requirements as inputs.
+> - **Cluster nodes architecture:** Use the [Azure Stack HCI Sizer Tool](https://aka.ms/azurestackhcicatalog/#/sizer) to help during the cluster design phase.
+It is important to size Azure Stack HCI clusters appropriately using the workload capacity, performance and resiliency requirements as inputs.
 This will determine the maximum number of nodes that can be offline simultaneously, such as for planned (*maintenance*) or unplanned (*power / hardware failure*) events.
 As a minimum requirement, plan to "reserve 1 x physical nodes (N+1) worth of capacity" across the cluster, or N+2 for business or mission-critical use cases, to ensure cluster nodes can be drained to perform updates.
-Use the [Azure Stack HCI Sizer Tool](https://aka.ms/azurestackhcicatalog/#/sizer) to help during the cluster design phase.
-> - **Cluster storage architecture:** Select the appropriate physical disk type(s) for the cluster nodes (*NVMe, SSD, HDD..etc*) and [fault tolerance / storage efficiency options within Storage Spaces Direct (S2D) based on your workload requirements](/azure-stack/hci/concepts/fault-tolerance).
+> - **Cluster storage architecture:** Select the appropriate physical disk type(s) for the cluster nodes (*NVMe, SSD, HDD..etc*) and [fault tolerance / storage efficiency options](/azure-stack/hci/concepts/fault-tolerance) within Storage Spaces Direct (S2D) based on your workload requirements.
 These decisions will influence the performance, capacity and resiliency capabilities when [creating S2D virtual disks / volumes](/azure-stack/hci/concepts/plan-volumes), for example using a 3-way mirror will increase reliability and performance.
-The [S2D Capacity Calculator Tool](https://aka.ms/s2dcalc) can help when designing your capacity management model.
+Use the [S2D Capacity Calculator Tool](https://aka.ms/s2dcalc) to help plan storage using your workload capacity requirements.
 > - **Cluster network architecture:** To increase fault tolerance, it is highly recommended to have two or more network interface cards (NICs) per node that are symmetric (*identical make, model, speed, and configuration*) across all nodes.
-Multiple network adapters provides redundancy and ensures cluster nodes can remain operational, in the event a single network adapter failure.
+Multiple network adapters provides redundancy and ensures cluster nodes can remain operational in the event a single network adapter failure.
-> - **Cluster network architecture:** To increase fault tolerance, it is recommended to have two Top of Rack (ToR) switches per cluster and that network adapters for management, compute, storage are connected to each TOR switch to provide resiliency and servicing capabilities for the switches.
+> - **Cluster network architecture:** To increase fault tolerance, deploy two Top of Rack (ToR) switches per cluster and ensure network adapters for management, compute and storage are connected to both TOR switches to provide resiliency and to allow servicing operations, such as switch firmware updates.
-> - **Cluster backup :** Back up and recover System State/BMR of the Azure Stack HCI host.
-The Microsoft Azure Backup Server (MABS) protection agent must be installed on the host.
-> - **Workload architecture:** High Availability:
+> - **Workload architecture:** High Availability: (TO UPDATE) design patterns for applications should have multiple instances of the service.
+Including asynchronous or synchronous data replication across clusters / data centres to meet the workload RPO requirements.
-> - **Workload architecture:** Disaster Recovery: Use Azure Site Recovery for DR purposes to protect the workloads or virtual machines running on the Azure Stack HCI cluster.
+> - **Workload architecture:** Disaster Recovery: business or mission-critical workloads must have a regularly tested diaster recovery (DR) capability configured, this provides business continuity in the event of any unplanned outage or disaster, such as failure of a single data centre.
+It is possible to use Azure Site Recovery for DR purposes to protect virtual machines running on the Azure Stack HCI cluster.
 Review [Protect VM workloads with Azure Site Recovery on Azure Stack HCI (preview)](/azure-stack/hci/manage/azure-site-recovery) for more information.
-> - **Workload architecture:** Backup:
-> - **Workload backup:** Virtual machines in a cluster with CSV storage: Back up guest virtual machines hosted on an Azure Stack HCI cluster with Cluster Shared Volume (CSV) storage.
-The Microsoft Azure Backup Server (MABS) protection agent is installed on each cluster node.
-Review [Back up Azure Stack HCI virtual machines with Azure Backup Server](/azure/backup/back-up-azure-stack-hyperconverged-infrastructure-virtual-machines) for more information.
+> - **Workload architecture:** Backup: Ensure workload backups are configured and tested regularly based on your workload recovery requirements (RPOs and RTOs).
+[Azure Backup can be used to enable host and/or guest level backups of Azure Stack HCI](/azure/backup/back-up-azure-stack-hyperconverged-infrastructure-virtual-machines), or alternatively there are several backup solutions available from third-party ISV partners.
 > - **Workload architecture:** Reliability and resiliency design requirements are application and workload type specific, for example VMs, AKS, AVD..etc.
 When deploying these resource types on Azure Stack HCI, refer to the respective workload guidance to design solutions that meet your reliability targets.

 ### Azure Stack HCI configuration recommendations